BerkeleyAutomation/mirage/README.md

   </picture>
 </p>

 This repository contains the official implementation of Mirage, a novel zero-shot cross-embodiment policy transfer method that uses cross-painting to bridge the visual gap and forward dynamics to bridge the control gap.
 There is also benchmarking code for across a variety of cross-embodiment scenariors with different robots, tasks, and simulators.
+Please know that the repo is under active development, please see progress [here](https://github.com/BerkeleyAutomation/mirage/issues/6).

 ## Supported Robots, Tasks, and Simulators
 <p align="center">